What is a Lifetime ISA?

 - Whilst an investor can have a Help to Buy ISA and a Lifetime ISA at the same time only the bonus on one of them will be available to buy a property

 - Investment in a Help to Buy ISA is limited to £2,400 each year, investment in a Lifetime ISA is limited to £4,000 each year.
-The other big difference is that you can only make monthly contributions (maximum of £200) to a Help to Buy ISA and not lump sum payments.
+The other big difference is that you can only make monthly contributions (maximum of £200) to a Help to Buy ISA and not lump-sum payments (Other than an initial lump sum payment of £1,200 when you opened the account).
 There's no such restriction on Lifetime ISAs

-- Help to Buy ISAs can only be held in cash with no facility to invest in other investments such as stock and shares or investment funds
+- Help to Buy ISAs can only be held in cash with no facility to invest in other investments such as stocks and shares or investment funds

 - The maximum property purchase price allowed in a Lifetime ISA is £450,000 whereas a Help to Buy property purchase price is limited to £250,000 (£450,000 in London)